General account questions

 We understand.
 Your event got rained out... or snowed out... or postponed because of a massive alien invasion.
 That's no problem.
 You can edit your dates and sign up slots at any time!
-Simply login to the site using the username and password that you created your sign up with.
-From the "My Account" page, you will see a listing of all the sign ups that you have created.
-Click "Edit" beneath the sign up icon and then Step 3: Dates & Times.
+Simply log into the site using the email address and password for the account in which the sign up was created.
+From the "Created" tab on the "My Account" page, you will see a listing of all the active sign ups that you have created.
+Click the pencil icon to the right of the sign up, and then Step 3: Dates & Times.
 If this is a live sign up page and people (or aliens for that matter) have already signed up... it may be tricky to adjust.
 If you're worried, feel free to contact us for help so that you don't accidentally lose your sign up data when adjusting things.

 Sometimes things need to be deleted.
 Permanently.
 Like that photo of you from Jr. High in your parachute pants and argyle sweater that your mom posted to Facebook.
 I'm afraid you're going to have to handle that one yourself... but we can at least help you with your sign up issues.

-You can also click "Edit" beneath your sign up from the My Account page and delete a specific date from your sign up at Step 3: Dates & Times.
+You can also click the edit icon to the right of your sign up and delete a specific date from your sign up at Step 3: Dates & Times.
 Be aware that you will lose any data related to people that signed up on that date.
-At this time, we don't have the ability for old dates to automatically drop off your sign up.
-But we plan to upgrade and have that feature in the future.

 One other thing we will mention (it's our site, so we can keep talking as long as we want) is that you can export your data using our "Reports" feature before you do anything.
 Click the My Account button and then "Reports" on the left side of your account page.
 This way you'll at least have a backup copy of your sign up data once you go all crazy and delete everything.

 Oh... and... by the way.
 That's some pretty sweet hair you had in that photo.